imnblm/Learn-Javascript-with-me/README.md

 In this repository, you'll fine a bunch of small projects from beginner to advanced level.
 Each folder contain a project with a `README` file attached to it, summing-up each concepts I covered during the project.

 ## The fundamentals
-> This chapter gather all the projects I've made to consolidate what I've learn using different resources.
+> This chapter gather all the projects I've made to consolidate what I've learnt using different resources.

 #### Resources :
 * [FreeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/)